Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/test_touchpoint1.png)
 To change it, to the right AccountID;
-1 Click on the AccountID field, and select the right AccountID.
+1 Click on the AccountID field, and then select the right AccountID.
 2 Now, test it again.
 If the asnswer is "Successfully validated", the AccountID was the issue.

 Return to top of [Index](#Index)

 ## <a id="Setting_up_Touchpoints"></a>Setting up Touchpoints ###

-This is done using the JSON configuration file, which is taylor writen to the needs of your business.
+This is done using the JSON configuration file, which is taylor writen to the needs of your particular business.

 [JSON Configuration File](#JSON_Configuration_File)